Transitions to Employment

 Working Together: Neil Squire

 Working Together helps people with disabilities prepare for, obtain and maintain employment.
-This unique, comprehensive and participant centered program is designed to develop the skills required to help individuals achieve their employment goals.
+This unique, comprehensive and participant centred program is designed to develop the skills required to help individuals achieve their employment goals.

 Disclosure and Accommodation Guide for the Workplace